TSYS-Merchant/SqlCodeScanner/README.md

 DatabaseName\SchemaName\Stored Procedures\
 The stored procedures must be .sql files inside of the “Stored Procedures” folder.
 It is possible to use a different name for the stored procedures folder by changing the “StoredProcedureDirectoryName” setting in the app.config file.

-## Backwards Compatibility Rules

-Stored Procedure Parameters:
-1. Parameters cannot be removed from existing stored procedures.
-2. New parameters to existing stored procedures must be defaulted.
-3. Parameters of existing stored procedures cannot be re-ordered.
-4. Existing stored procedures cannot be renamed the same name with different case.

-TODO
-Check return types of stored parameters.
-Currently only BIGINT change is checked.

-Stored Procedure Return Values:
-1. Return values cannot be removed from existing stored procedures.
-2. Return values cannot have their order changes in an existing stored procedure.
-New ones can be added but only at the end of the select or output statement.

 ## Command Line Arguments

 Enter no arguments, -h or -help for instructions